Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 And it may not be as weird as you think.
-Tahini is a trending ingredient this year.
-It’s great in smoothies, and it’s great as a peanut butter alternative.
+Tahini is becoming an increasingly popular ingredient in all sorts of foodstuffs.
+It’s great in smoothies, and it’s a perfect peanut butter alternative.
 It puts a Middle Eastern twist on your sauces and baked goods.
-And it has some interesting health benefits (see right).
+And it has some interesting health benefits, as well.

 I’m also a fan of any recipe that features fresh ginger.
 I juice it almost every day, and just about every one of what I call my “plant juice” recipes includes fresh ginger.
 And I don’t use it sparingly, as anyone who’s been to my house and sampled my “plant juice” knows well.
 In Ayurvedic (Indian) medicine, ginger is known as the “universal remedy,” and rightfully so, as it contains a whole pharmacy of ingredients with multiple health benefits.